 There shall be a Superintendent of Water Reclamation in charge of said Department.
-The Superintendent shall be a State Licensed Operator and shall be the Licensed Operator in Charge of the Department of Water Reclamation.
+The Superintendent shall be a licensed operator and may be the "Licensed Operator" for the Water Reclamation Facility and/or the Sewage Collection System as defined by N.J.A.C.
+7:10A.
 The Superintendent shall be appointed annually by the Mayor, with the advice and consent of the Council.